 What is Linux Kernel?

 The kernel is the main component of the Linux operating system.
 It communicates with the hardware directly.
 The kernel allocates system resources, manages the memory, processor time, disk space, and any other external devices running on the system.
 New kernel versions are released periodically so it is good to upgrade the kernel for the system to perform better.

 What are Daemons in Linux?

 Daemons can be considered as the services running in the background.
-They manage the network connection, USB devices, filesystems, user logins, the webserver and many more.
-The term “Daemon” is a common word on the Linux world because they run silently and most of the time invisible to the user.
+They manage the network connection, USB devices, filesystems, user logins, the webserver, and many more.
+The term “Daemon” is a common word in the Linux world because they run silently and most of the time invisible to the user.

 What is Linux Shell?